 MTH 1113 College Mathematics

 MTH 1123 College Algebra

 Physical Education: 2 hours

 PED 2232 Wellness and Lifestyle -OR-

 2 hours from activity courses without duplication: PED 1101-2291

 General Biblical Studies: 12 hours

 BIB 2213 Bible Study

 REL 1133 Authentic Christianity

 REL 1153 New Testament Literature -OR-

 REL 1163 Old Testament Literature

 THE 2333 Pentecostal Doctrine and History

 MAJOR STUDIES 12 Hours

-BIB 1123 The Church in Ministry and Mission
+BIB 1223 The Church in Ministry and Mission

 REL 1153 New Testament Literature -OR-

 REL 1163 Old Testament Literature

 REL 3153 Christian Ethics

 THE 2113 Introduction to Theology and Apologetics

 GENERAL ELECTIVES 9 Hours

 TOTAL PROGRAM REQUIREMENTS 64 Hours

-The Associate of Arts in Bible offers two years of study for students desiring an emphasis in Bible and theology.

-Upon completing the Associate of Arts in Bible, students will:

-- 1. Possess foundational knowledge in Bible, theology, and ministry.

-- 2. Demonstrate competency adequate to enter into a related bachelor's degree program.

-- 3. Possess the biblical, theological, and ministerial knowledge necessary for obtaining ministerial credentials.

-- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied.

-- 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

-- 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
-Exceptions will be granted only with approval of the College Dean.

 BUSINESS PROGRAMS

-The Bachelor of Science in Business with majors in Accounting, Business Administration, Human Resource Management, Management, Marketing, and Business Sport Management provides curriculum offerings which will assist the student in becoming an ethical and productive employee.
+SAGU business programs provide curricular offerings which will assist students in becoming ethical and productive employees and leaders who serve their companies and communities from a biblical Christian worldview.

-At SAGU AIC an A.S. degree in Business Administration is offered as a residential program.
-Students desiring to matriculate to a bachelor's program may transfer to the main campus in Waxahachie, TX or apply to continue as distance education students.
+At SAGU AIC two programs are offered as residential: an A.S. degree in Business Administration, and a B.S. degree in Business Administration.
+Students desiring to matriculate to other bachelor's programs in business may transfer to the main campus in Waxahachie, TX or apply to continue as distance education students.

-Southwestern Assemblies of God University has received accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-The business programs in the following degrees at the listed locations are accredited by the IACBE: Business Program B.S in Business - Specialization in Accounting B.S. in Business - Specialization in Business Administration B.S. in Business - Specialization in Business Sport Management B.S. in Business - Specialization in Human Resource Management B.S. in Business - Specialization in Management B.S. in Business - Specialization in Marketing Locations Waxahachie/Online Waxahachie/Online Waxahachie Waxahachie/Online Waxahachie/Online Waxahachie/Online Business Department Mission Statement The mission of the SAGU Business Department is to provide a quality business education founded on a Christian worldview that equips students to become servant leaders engaged in ethical business practices and committed to marketplace ministry.
-Student Learning Outcomes for Bachelor of Science in Business - 1.
-Students will explain the major concepts in the functional areas of accounting, marketing, finance, management, and human resources. - 2.
-Students will evaluate the legal, ethical, social, and economic environments of business using a Christian worldview and global perspective. - 3.
-Students will demonstrate innovative thinking. - 4.
-Students will demonstrate basic competencies in widely accepted decision-support technologies. - 5.
-Students will apply analytical and critical thinking skills as well as knowledge of business concepts and functions to solve complex business problems. - 6.
-Students will demonstrate competency in written and oral communication.
-ASSOCIATE OF SCIENCE - BUSINESS ADMINISTRATION GENERAL EDUCATION STUDIES 43 Hours General Education: 14 hours COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following:
+Business Department Mission Statement

+The mission of the SAGU Business Department is to provide a quality business education founded on a Christian worldview that equips students to become servant leaders engaged in ethical business practices and committed to marketplace ministry.

+Student Learning Outcomes for Bachelor of Science in Business

+- 1. Students will explain the major concepts in the functional areas of accounting, marketing, finance, management, and human resources.

+- 2. Students will evaluate the legal, ethical, social, and economic environments of business using a Christian worldview and global perspective.

+- 3. Students will demonstrate innovative thinking.

+- 4. Students will demonstrate basic competencies in widely accepted decision-support technologies.

+- 5. Students will apply analytical and critical thinking skills as well as knowledge of business concepts and functions to solve complex business problems.

+- 6. Students will demonstrate competency in written and oral communication.

+BUSINESS ADMINISTRATION

+The Bachelor of Science in Business Administration is offered at SAGU AIC as a hybrid program featuring some courses offered on site in Phoenix, and some courses offered via Distance Education through the main campus at SAGU.
+General Education courses can be taken on site at SAGU AIC or online through SAGU's main campus.
+(Contact Business Program Liaison at SAGU AIC for further information.)

+GENERAL EDUCATION STUDIES 51 Hours

+General Education: 14 hours

+COM 1143 Fundamentals of Speech Communication

+ENG 1113 Composition and Rhetoric I

+ENG 1123 Composition and Rhetoric II

+3 hours from the following: